Pronounciation: Dal-BUR-gee-a SIS-soo

 Sunset 13, 15-24

 Landscape Use: Large shade tree for all land use types, park tree, shade tree, street tree (only if street median planters are at least 10 feet wide), useful for mesic and oasis landscape themes.

 Form & Character: Upright and spreading with age, alpine to tropical look (confusing I know but it's ture).
 Indian rosewood is a tree that brings the feel of green into an otherwise dry landscape setting.

-Growth Habit: Evergreen to semi-evergreen woody perennial; this is an upright, vigorous tree to 60 feet tall with nearly equal spread.
-The eventual mature height and spread of this tree in Phoenix is unclear.
-Generally becomes more spreading in habit with age, though much of its eventual mature form is dependent on whether propagated by cutting or seed.
+Growth Habit: Evergreen to semi-evergreen woody perennial.
+This is an upright, vigorous tree to about 60 feet tall with nearly equal spread, though the eventual mature height and spread of this tree in Phoenix is uncertain.
+It generally becomes more spreading in habit with age, though much of its eventual mature form is dependent on whether propagated by cutting or seed.

-Foliage/texture: Foliage is alternate to pinnately compound, 3 to 5 light to medium green ovate to orbicular leaflets to 2 inches with acute tip per leaf.
+Foliage/texture: Foliage is alternate, pinnately compound, three to five light to medium green ovate to orbicular leaflets to 2 inches with acute tip per leaf.
 Leaflets tremble in wind like the quakin' aspen of the Rocky Mountains.
-The bark phellogen of the trunk is smooth and light colored when young but becomes roughened and fissured with age.
+The trunk surface is smooth and light colored when young, but becomes roughened and fissured with age.
 This is a medium textured tree.

 Flowers & fruits: Inconspicuous greenish yellow flower in small axillary clusters in the spring followed by persistent single achene fruit clusters in summer and fall